rarecoil/rurasort/README.md

 A recent update was pushed at PasswordsCon15.

-This utility is used to help you streamline your worldlists by performing tasks on them.
+This utility is used to help you streamline your wordlists by performing tasks on them.
 Note that output is made to STDOUT and you have to pipe data to where you want it to go.
 Usually to a file with > myfile.txt

 This program CANNOT read from STDIN, it requires a file for input.